Fuel for Thought: Buying wheels from overseas and the journey (Pt. 1)

 If the mounting point is more outwards to the outside-facing side, there is positive offset.
 (Ex. “flat-faced” wheels, AMG “Monoblock” wheels).
 If the mounting point is inwards and beyond the center of the wheel, there is negative offset.
 (Ex: extremely deep dished wheels)

-Mugen CF-48s are popular given it is, well, a Mugen wheel.
-Mugen parts are a treasure trove for Honda enthusiasts, closely associated with Honda with aftermarket parts like body and engine parts.
-They are a rough equivalent to Mercedes’ AMG.
+MUGEN CF-48s are popular given it is, well, a MUGEN wheel.
+MUGEN parts are a treasure trove for Honda enthusiasts, closely associated with Honda with aftermarket parts like body and engine parts.
+They are a rough equivalent to Mercedes’ AMG, but not as official.

 CF-48s are available used in three diameters: 13″, 14″ and 15″.
 The largest diameter are the most sought after and most expensive as 15-inch wheels are globally the minimum size for readily-available sports tyres.
 These desirable sets may cost up to 2.0k USD, excluding the recent limited reproduction of the CF-48s in “Glory Labs Edition” form, also in 15-inch only and costing about 2.2k USD to order.